getify/You-Dont-Know-JS/types & grammar/ch2.md

 b; // 42
 ```

-Very large or very small numbers will by default be outputted in exponent form, the same as the output of the `toExponential()` method, like:
+Very large or very small `number`s will by default be outputted in exponent form, the same as the output of the `toExponential()` method, like:

 ```js
 var a = 5E10;